stormasm/spanish/log/log26.md

 - todo lo que tengo es este momento - all that I have is this moment
 - todo lo que sé - All I know
 - lo único que sé - the only thing I know
-- lo único que sé es que tengo este momento - the only thing I know is that I have this moment. - All I know is that I have this moment.
+- lo único que sé es que tengo este momento - the only thing I know is that I have this moment - all I know is that I have this moment

 ---